 Leaves are nothing but a period when you don’t go to work.
 The leaves that you are entitled to are mostly ‘paid leaves’ and the leaves that you take after you’ve availed all the earned leaves are termed as the loss of pay or leave without pay.
 In other words, it is called, LOP or LWOP.

-Why is a Good Leave Policy Important?
+Importance of a Good Leave Policy

 Good and standard leave policies help maintain a positive work environment, reduces the problems involved in managing the employee leave process, saves time and cost for your organization.
 Keeping things well-defined will also help in avoiding disputes or confusion.
 Also, a leave policy will help in defining the number of leaves, the types of leave, and the procedure to apply for leaves.
 With a leave policy, the organization can assure the employee that they will be provided time off in case of any emergency or for taking care of personal issues.